Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-2. There's FromIterator, which allows to .collect() into your type:
+2. There's FromIterator, which allows you to .collect() into your type:

 // ---